GreptimeTeam/helm-charts/charts/greptimedb-etcd/README.md

 helm install etcd greptime/greptimedb-etcd -n default --devel
 ```

-You can use the following commands to access etcd cluster:
+You can use the following commands to access the etcd cluster:

 ```console
 # Create the diagnostic pod.